 Although it’s been a few years since these people have been in my arms, at times it feels as though they just left.

-Yet, here I am living (well most of the time) and breathing.
+Yet, here I am living (well, most of the time) and breathing.
+No glass slippers or fairy godmother in sight.
 I hate to admit it, but there are days when I do well just to exist.
 Still, I put one foot in front of the other and try to do the next thing.

-I have a wonderful family to do life with.
+I have a wonderful family and friends to do life with.
 The God who created them loves me and treats me like a beloved daughter.
-He is helping me collect the shattered pieces, carefully, as though each one fell from a delicate chandelier.
+He is helping me collect the shattered pieces of my life, carefully, as though each is from a glass slipper or fell from a delicate chandelier.

-My experiences with grief, loss, and recovery motivate me to help others recover from the effects of their own heartaches.
-I hope there is some way I can help you.
+My experiences with grief, loss, and restoration motivate me to help others recover from the effects of their own heartaches.
+My faith and trust in God is growing so fast I can hardly keep up.